-- CommsTech will usher in a new era and communicators will use it to deliver quantifiable value to the business.
+- CommsTech is already ushering in a new era and communicators can use it to deliver quantifiable value to the business.

-- The increased focus on the workplace, workforce and well-being of employees isn’t a pandemic fad.
+- An increased focus on the workplace, workforce, and well-being of employees isn’t a pandemic fad.

-- Expectations around social issues have shifted the leadership agenda, and stakeholders are holding companies accountable.
+- Expectations around social issues have shifted the agenda — and there is no turning back.